-The problems of converting programs from any language to another is an area of active research; [10,13] converting Assembler Language code is particularly challenging.
-[2,3,6,8,16]
+The problems of converting programs from any language to another is an area of active research; [13,21] converting Assembler Language code is particularly challenging.
+[2,3,8,10,24]

-Two substantial (and highly recommended!) studies provide useful perspectives on language conversion:
+Two substantial (and highly recommended! - see "Recommended Readings" on page 59) studies provide useful perspectives on language conversion:

-- Terekhov and Verhoef [13] discuss language conversion in general; - Middleton [10] studied 16 organizations that considered converting applications to a higher-level (4GL) language.
+- Terekhov and Verhoef [21] discuss language conversion in general; - Middleton [13] studied 16 organizations that considered converting applications to a higher-level (4GL) language.